Adobe Photoshop Elements

 Price: 4/5

-Photoshop Elements is reasonably priced at $99.99 USD, but it’s best for users who will be taking advantage of how user-friendly it is.
-Users who are more comfortable working with image editors may be able to get a more powerful program at a lower price, although no program I have reviewed offers the same degree of help found in Photoshop Elements.
+Users who are more comfortable working with image editors may be able to get a more powerful program at a lower price, although no other program I have reviewed offers the same level of built-in user help found in Photoshop Elements.

 Ease of Use: 5/5

-From the eLive tutorials section to the Guided editing mode, Photoshop Elements is extremely easy to use no matter how comfortable you are working with computers.
+From the home screen tutorials section to the Guided editing mode, Photoshop Elements is extremely easy to use, no matter how comfortable you are working with computers.
 Even the Expert mode is still relatively easy to use, keeping features streamlined for the most common editing tasks.
 Once you’re finished working, saving and sharing your finished image is just as easy.

 Support: 4/5